sa-tre/satre-specification/docs/source/pillars/information_governance.md

   - Mandatory
 ```

-**Supplier Management and Monitoring:** A structured approach to managing and monitoring relationships with external suppliers, vendors and contractors, including selection, contract management and compliance oversight.
+**Supplier Management and Monitoring Process:** This {term}`business process <business process>` involves a structured approach to managing and monitoring relationships with external suppliers, vendors and contractors, including selection, contract management and compliance oversight.

 ```{list-table}
 :header-rows: 1